 Maybe your students are kind of like mine?
 If I ask them to read a dialogue from their ESL textbooks, they just blow through without paying attention to what they’re reading.
 Of course, it’s totally my fault.
 I haven’t given my students a real reason to read carefully.

 Something I like to do to turn this into a meaning-focused activity as well is to remove some of the key words.
-Try it out for yourself and I’m sure you’ll notice a big difference.
+Try out this present continuous activity for yourself and I’m sure you’ll notice a big difference.
 Find out more about it here:

 #6: Running Dictation